krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     names to local user names.
 The tag is the mapping name, and the value is the corresponding local user name.

-**database_module**
-    This relation indicates the name of the configuration section under dbmodules_ for database specific parameters used by the loadable database library.

 **default_domain**
     This tag specifies the domain used to expand hostnames when translating Kerberos 4 service principals to Kerberos 5 principals